khodzh97/khodzh97/README.md

 - 👋 Hi, I’m @khodzh97
 - 👀 I’m interested in electronics and programming.
-- 🌱 I’m currently learning Qt C++, Linux administrating, FPGA programming.
+- 🌱 I’m currently learning Qt C++, Linux administrating, DSP.
 - 📫 You can reach me by my username "khodzh97" in Telegram, VK and Instagram.

 <!---